The Sun in the 7th House Destiny

-Any kind of one-to-one relationship is also going to prove deeply important – not only from the perspective of personal happiness but because it seems the person needs the catalyst of others to truly develop their own potentials.
-In fact, the entire spectrum of human relationships is the landscape in which the person is meant to explore – and the more the individual with the Sun in the 7th house develops their contacts with others, personally and professionally, the happier and more fulfilled the type is likely to be.
+Any kind of one-to-one relationship is also going to prove deeply important – not only from the perspective of personal happiness but because it seems you need the catalyst of others to truly develop your own potentials.
+In fact, the entire spectrum of human relationships is the landscape in which you are meant to explore – and the more you develop your contacts with others, personally and professionally, the happier and more fulfilled you are likely to be.
 The need for self-development is crucial wherever the Sun is placed in the chart, and the need to relate to others is extremely strong.

-The Sun above the horizon represents cooperative relationships and the identity, purpose, and destiny of the individual are discovered in this area of the chart.
-This position can indicate someone who is constantly involved with people in areas such as social work, public relations, and one-to-one interaction.
-Yet, those with Sun in the seventh house must also learn to value the development of their own creative expression, as much as the individual values others, and learn not ’give away’ their power.
-Sometimes problems arise in these types when they choose a partner who is important and notable in some way, and who raises their public profile, but it also means the individual depends on the other for public recognition.
-The need for social prestige and community authority is also a feature of the Sun in the 7th house and, in many ways, this is how their mark on society is made.
+The Sun above the horizon represents cooperative relationships, and so your identity (solar energy), purpose, and destiny are discovered in this area of the chart.
+This position can indicate that you’re someone who is constantly involved with people in areas such as social work, public relations, and one-to-one interaction.
+Yet, with Sun in the 7th house, you must also learn to value the development of your own creative expression, as much as you value others, and learn not ’give away’ your power.
+Sometimes problems arise when you choose a partner who is important and notable in some way, and who raises your public profile, but it also means you depend on the other for public recognition.
+The need for social prestige and community authority is also a feature of the Sun in the 7th house and, in all kinds of ways, this is how your mark on society is made.

-The power of social influence is important and the person is able to share unique insights into human relationships.
-All relationships work best when there are equality and shared focus on achieving individual goals.
-It is also likely that, success comes through partnerships, as the 7th house is where we seek to reinforce our sense of self.
-At worst, those with the Sun here need others in order to feel whole and complete, and often the identity is weak in the first half of life and in later years they recognize the importance of developing as an individual.
+The power of social influence is important and you are able to share unique insights into human relationships.
+All relationships work best, though, when there is equality or a shared focus on achieving individual goals.
+It is also likely that success comes through partnerships, as the 7th house is where you seek to reinforce your sense of self.
+At worst, with the Sun here, you need others in order to feel whole and complete, and so often your identity is weak in the first half of life, but in later years you recognize the importance of developing as an individual.

-Success is rooted in their ability to interact with others and discover their own value through the relationships formed.
-This involves much more than personal relationships, and may take the person into the public arena in some form.
-Other people, individually and collectively are the driving force behind their sense of individual destiny.
-The individual feels most alive, knowing their life has a sense of meaning and purpose, only if he is actively involved with others.
-The solar power here wants to improve lives, to leading and share, and through these efforts, they help others discover his or her unique gifts and talents.
+On the whole, success is rooted in your ability to interact with others and discover your own value through the relationships formed.
+This involves much more than personal relationships and may take you into the public arena in some form.
+Other people, individually and collectively, are the driving force behind your sense of individual destiny.
+You feel most alive, knowing your life has a sense of meaning and purpose, only if you are actively involved with others.
+The solar power here wants to improve lives, to lead and share, and through these efforts, you help others discover their unique gifts and talents.

-A person with Sun in the 7th house often gains public support and recognition and serves the public with great dedication.
-Typically, the individual needs to be involved with people to fulfill their purpose.
+With the Sun in the 7th house, you gain public support and recognition, serve the public with great dedication, and need to be involved with people to fulfill your purpose.

 7th house Suns usually start off looking for the light in a partner.
 Then something goes wrong, and they have to recognise that, even if others are the most important thing in their lives, they must find purpose within.
 They cannot go cap in hand begging the partner to give them their sense of meaning and worth.
 The Sun needs to shine and give generously, but it must first discover an inner, individual light.
 The light can’t be borrowed.
 An 11th house Sun cannot go the group and say, “Love me.
 Validate me.
 Make me feel I have a reason to be alive.”
 It must create its own light and then offer it to the group.
 At certain points in life there is usually a terrible struggle around the house in which the Sun is placed, when we realise that we have to do it ourselves.
 As I mentioned earlier, Apollo is a lonely god.” – Apollo’s Chariot: The Astrological Sun